rapidez/docs/src/2.x/packages/statamic.md

 You can also enrich data with this.
 For example, when you want to use Statamic to add data on product, category, or brand pages.
 Therefore, next to the "Runway product collection" (which is read-only and has all data from Magento), there is also a "Product content collection".
 From there, you're free to use anything from Statamic.
 Only the `linked_product` field using the `belongs_to` field type should be there to link your custom content to a product within Magento.

-::: warning This is going to change in the next version!
+::: warning This is changed in rapidez/statamic v5!
-We're currently working on rapidez/statamic v5 where we're moving to a "hybrid Runway" solution.
-Have a look at [this pull request](https://github.com/rapidez/statamic/pull/80) for more information.
+See the [rapidez/statamic v5 docs](../../3.x/packages/statamic.md#runway-magento-data) and the [pull request](https://github.com/rapidez/statamic/pull/80) for more information.
 :::

 ### Displaying content